microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 * Consenus on Validation behavior.
 (See Appendix > Behavioral Components)

+* Naming and firing of Value/Text changed events?

+* Up/Down arrow keys for stepping NumberBox with keyboard nav?

 * Is there value in creating a preview for calculation results? @mdtauk created a few example visualizations:

 ![NumberBox with a tool tip above to show a preview of the calculation results](https://user-images.githubusercontent.com/16964652/58919441-fbfe7900-86e2-11e9-8d2b-dd4dadfa74c5.png)